Optimizing Premium capacities

 Separating business critical and Self-Service BI (SSBI) into different capacities.

-If sharing content only with Power BI Pro users, there may be no need to store the content in a dedicated capacity.
+If sharing content only with Power BI Pro users, there may be no need to store the content in a reserved capacity.

-Use dedicated capacities when looking to achieve a specific refresh time, or when specific features are required.
+Use reserved capacities when looking to achieve a specific refresh time, or when specific features are required.
 For example, with large datasets or paginated reporting.

 Addressing common questions